yaya2devops/terraform-beginner-bootcamp-2023/journal/week0.md

 "vvGZbRsNc3bkJ0Lg"
 ```

 ### Important Links To Empower You
 - [Noting Stuff realtime, Draft](../assets/0.5.0/draft-0.5.0-real-time.txt)
 - [Remake Draft with GPT](https://chat.openai.com/share/8526b242-9920-43f2-b199-0df1700ffc3a)
 - [Write Issues and more](https://chat.openai.com/share/91b1c7e4-adfd-493b-b19e-b09854a6e3bc)

 This page is a direct outcome of the links I've just shared.
-See you soon! (this was done in one of the chats)
+See you soon! <br>(this was done in one of these)

-# Provision S3 Using Terraform
+## Provision S3 Using Terraform

 Amazon S3 is an object storage service like Dropbox.

-You to create a bucket and throw things in and access them in the cloud that's all the idea of it.
+You create a bucket and throw things in and access them in the cloud that's all the idea of it.

 ### Try BucketOps

 1. List all your S3 buckets, use the following command:
 ```sh
 aws s3 ls
 ```
 ![List some of my buckets](../assets/0.6.0/bucket-ls.png)
 2. Create a new S3 bucket, you can use the `mb` which make bucket.
 ```sh
 aws s3 mb s3://your-bucket-name
 ```
 > We will code the above command in terraform.

-3.Upload a File to an S3 Bucket,  you can use the `cp` (copy) command:
+3. Upload a File to an S3 Bucket,  you can use the `cp` (copy) command:
 ```sh
 aws s3 cp /path/to/local/file s3://your-bucket-name/
 ```
 - Replace `/path/to/local/file` with the path to the file on your local machine
 - Replace `your-bucket-name` with the name of your S3 bucket.
 4. List all objects within a specific S3 bucket, use the following command
 ```
 aws s3 ls s3://your-bucket-name/
 ```
 ![List My Frontend Content From S3](../assets/0.6.0/buck-object-ls.png)
 5. Download an Object from an S3 Bucket with the `cp` command with reverse copying
 ```sh
 aws s3 cp s3://your-bucket-name/object-key /path/to/local/directory/
 ```
 - Replace `your-bucket-name` with the name of your S3 bucket
 - Replace `object-key` with the key of the object you want to download
 - Replace `/path/to/local/directory/` with the directory where you want to save the downloaded file.

-- Delete an Object from an S3 Bucket use the `rm`(remove) command
+6. Delete an Object from an S3 Bucket use the `rm`(remove) command
 ```sh
 aws s3 rm s3://your-bucket-name/object-key
 ```
 - Replace `your-bucket-name` with the name of your S3 bucket
 - Replace `object-key` with the key of the object you want to delete.

-Great and cool.
+**Great and cool.** <br>
 These are some basic AWS S3 commands to get you started with managing buckets and objects using the AWS CLI.

-Let's now get back to terraform.
+Let's now get back to terraform and provision stuff.

+## Create an S3 Bucket with Terraform
+First of all, the naming conventions between CloudFormation  and Terraform  resources may occasionally align, but this alignment is not always guaranteed.
+Double-check.

-## Prerequisites
+### Prerequisites

 Before we begin, ensure you have the following prerequisites: